Albermonte/nimiq-shortener/README.md

 Ready to deploy to Now.sh

 Tools Used :

 - goJSON
 - HTML
 - JavaScript
 - Express.JS
-- Now.sh
+- Vercel

 No Need Of Database !